it-innovation/sam/doc/tutorial.rst

   * in others, a fake file is passed and `checkResult = true`.

   Therefore, in the aggregated model, `checkResult` could be `true` and `uncheckedFile` could be <file>, which doesn't allow us to verify the property (it is an over-aggregation).
 The `mayReturn` makes a stronger check: we only use a particular `uncheckedFile` if that object returned `true`, not if any possible other value of `uncheckedFile` could return `true`.

+  Using :func:`MATCH` (rather than literal values) is necessary because Unknown objects have a single method that matches all names, and may return a single value that matches all values.

 Unknown providers